 The race for the generation of a working technology has therefore accelerated, aimed at maximizing the rate of production of food crops per unit area of land.
 The utilization of idle spaces through urban farming, the production of crops and livestock in the urban centers, has been recognized as a component of this strategy.
 The technologies that have been promoted include multi-layered hydroponics, vertical farming, roof gardening, backyard gardening, container gardening, and rain gardening.

 Perhaps, the most recent indoor, urban farming technology that has been proposed is the vertical farming, a highly intensive fish, livestock and crop production system in multistory buildings.
 According to Dickson Despommier, the principal author of the technology, and supplied with mathematical derivation, it is capable of supplying the daily food needs of one human from a mere 12.9 sq meters of indoor floor area.
 In contrast, 131 sq meters of rooftop garden would be needed to supply the nutritional needs of every human.
 However, the feasibility of vertical farming is continuously debated and its applicability is yet to be proved.

 One caveat, the growing of food crops on vertical gardens may not be as easy as it seems.
 Plants differ in their environmental adaptation and cultural requirements.
-In addition, the incidence of light and other climatic factors are affected by the direction of the faces of walls and varies with geographical location and time of the year.
+In addition, aspect, the direction that a wall faces, can be a significant factor in plant growth and development.
+The incidence of light and other climatic factors are affected by the direction of the faces of walls and varies with geographical location and time of the year.
 Both intraplant and interplant competition are likewise expected to modify the growth responses of crops.

 FAOSTAT.
 2011.
 Food and agricultural commodities production.
 Retrieved March 16, 2011 from http://faostat.fao.org/site/339/default.aspx.